 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This picture book is a hardcover edition was published by Little Brown Books for Young Readers on April 1, 2003 and has 32 pages.
+This picture book is a hardcover edition that was published by Little Brown Books for Young Readers on April 1, 2003 and has 32 pages.

 Explore it on Goodreads or Amazon.

 A standalone picture book for two- to six-year-old readers, technically, and revolving around the “horrors” of childhood in a series of cartoons.

 Dang, Lichtenheld starts off being funny with the endpapers!
 You could probably spend a couple of bedtime story-reading sessions just exploring the squares and talking about whether the activities would make you happy or grumpy or turn you from grumpy into happy, lol.

 What are YOU So Grumpy About? explores all the horrors of being a kid in a series of cartoons that will make you LAUGH-OUT-LOUD.
 Yep, this was too funny to be reduced to a mere acronym!